If you’re considering moving to Argentina but aren’t sure where to settle, then you’re in the right place.

 If you want to be where the action is, this is where you want to be.

 Buenos Aires has the most job opportunities (which is what brings most Argentines here).
-It’s also where the “culture” is (theater, the ballet, restaurants, nightlife) and where you will find the most fellow expats to connect with.
+It’s also where the “culture” is (theater, the ballet, restaurants, nightlife).
+It is where you will find the most fellow expats to connect with.

 There is a huge network of expats and digital nomads in Buenos Aires.
-While it can be hard to make friends with locals in a new country, you’ll have no shortage of friends here.
-Facebook groups like the BA Expat Hub are excellent places to connect with fellow newcomers.
+While it can be hard to make friends with locals in a new country, you’ll have no shortage of friends in BA.
+Check out expat focused Facebook groups to connect with likeminded transplants.

 Now, where to live within Buenos Aires?

 Palermo is the trendiest neighborhood with boutiques, bars, and cafes.
 Most expats live here and it’s a great place to try out when you arrive.
-Other neighborhoods include grungy, colonial San Telmo, residential Belgrano, and posh Recoleta.
+For more, check out my guide on where to stay in Buenos Aires.
+I go over every neighborhood in great detail.

 Read More of My Buenos Aires Resources